 As an external check on the reliability of the PCCS2 we have exploited the catalogue of submillimetre sources extracted from the full Herschel Astrophysical Terahertz Large Area Survey (H-ATLAS; Eales et al. 2010).
-The survey covers an area of about $550 \,\mathrm{deg^2}$ at 250, 350, and 500 μm (the two longer wavelength channels corresponding fairly closely with HFI's 857 GHz and 545 GHz).
-A public catalogue is available only for the H-ATLAS Science Demonstration Phase field (covering $\simeq 16 \, \mathrm{deg}^2$) so we have used, with permission, one that is unpublished and was released for internal use of the H-ATLAS consortium (Maddox et al. 2015; Valiante et al. 2015).
+The survey covers an area of about 550 deg2 at 250, 350, and 500 μ m (the two longer wavelength channels corresponding fairly closely with HFI's 857 GHz and 545 GHz).
+A public catalogue is available only for the H-ATLAS Science Demonstration Phase field (covering $\simeq 16 \text{ deg}^2$) so we have used, with permission, one that is unpublished and was released for internal use of the H-ATLAS consortium (Maddox et al., in prep.; Valiante et al., in prep.).
 Within the H-ATLAS fields, the PCCS2 catalogue contains 39, 44, and 121 sources at 353, 545, 857 GHz, respectively, while the PCCS2E contains two sources, both detected only at 857 GHz.
 We have identified, at each frequency, the PCCS2 with the H-ATLAS catalogue using a search radius equal to half the Planck FWHM.
 Increasing the search radius to one FWHM does not add any additional reliable counterparts.
 As expected, given the large surface density of H-ATLAS sources, at least one source is always present within the search radius.
 We have taken as reliable counterparts to Planck sources those with H-ATLAS flux densities within a factor of three of the Planck APERFLUX ones.
 Since the Herschel photometry does not extend to 353 GHz, to look for reliable counterparts at this frequency we have extrapolated the H-ATLAS flux densities using the spectral properties measured at higher frequencies.
-In the present, preliminary, version of the H-ATLAS catalogue, aperture corrections of flux densities for extended sources have been applied only for a fraction of the area.
-It is thus possible that a few H-ATLAS flux densities of large galaxies have been strongly underestimated and are therefore missed as reliable counterparts to Planck sources by the flux-density criterion.
-To recover them we have looked for associations of Planck sources with large, nearby optical galaxies.
-In this way we have recovered five H-ATLAS counterparts at each of the Planck frequencies.
-We find 26, 38, and 112 reliable counterparts to PCCS2 sources at 353, 545, and 857 GHz, respectively, which translates into a reliability of 26/39 (67%), 38/44 (86%), and 112/121 (93%).
-Neither of the two sources in the PCCS2E has a reliable H-ATLAS counterpart.
+In the present, preliminary, version of the